5 Things Women Wished They Knew Before Becoming Surrogates

 Not sure if you might be at-risk for developing gestational diabetes?
 Talk to your doctor about your concerns.
 Thinking about becoming a surrogate?
 Start the American Surrogacy screening process, and we’ll work with you to assess your risk level for gestational diabetes.

-Share this blog to raise awareness about gestational diabetes in honor of World Diabetes Day, and to help women learn how to prevent the condition whenever possible.
+Share this blog or connect with us via our Instagram to raise awareness about gestational diabetes in honor of World Diabetes Day, and to help women learn how to prevent the condition whenever possible.

 Our Tips for Choosing a Hospital for a Surrogacy Delivery